daryyyosha/Genomic-pharmacist/README.md

 *1/*1
 ```

-If a single heterozygous star allele is detected, the result is reported as:
+If one star allele is detected, the result is reported as:

 ```text
 *1/*X
 ```

-If a star allele is detected in a homozygous state, the result is reported as:
+If the defining markers are homozygous, the result can be reported as:

 ```text
 *X/*X